CJ42/potato-tipper-contracts/README.md

 - Line (location: source ID 102, lines 235..236, bytes 19197..19262, hits: 0)
 - Statement (location: source ID 102, lines 235..236, bytes 19197..19262, hits: 0)
 ```

+## Security Notes + Limitations

+- New followers can only get tipped once.
+They cannot unfollow and re-follow to try to get tips many times.
+- The Potato Tipper only works for new followers (therefore the notion of an _"incentive system"_).
+Existing followers cannot get tipped (as mentioned above).
+If a user (Alice) connects the Potato Tipper to its UP, and Bob was following Alice before she used the Potato Tipper, Bob will never be able to get a tip from the Potato Tipper contract.
+Even by trying to unfollow and re-follow Alice.
+- If Alice's UP follows Bob's UP and get tipped some 🥔, this does not guarantee that Alice will keep following Bob's afterwards.
+If Alice unfollows Bob, Bob will not get the 🥔 he tipped back.
+The Potato Tipper is not opinionated towards this behaviour as UPs might unfollow each other afterwards for legitimate reasons.
+The Potato Tipper cannot differentiate that.

 ## Development